 Many people believe it’s impossible to get malware on an iPhone.
-It is true that Apple devices are far more secure than android handsets but it is still possible for your iPhone to get infected, rare, but possible.
+Apple devices are indeed far more secure than Android handsets, but it is still possible for your iPhone to get infected, rare, but possible.

 It can be annoying to deal with frequent pop-ups or when your apps don’t work how they are supposed to.
-But this is just the tip of the Iceberg.
+But this is just the tip of Iceberg.
 Malware and viruses can make your device vulnerable to hackers.
-Your phone contains some very valuable information like all personal information, photos, emails, banking details and much more.
+Your phone contains precious information like all personal information, photos, emails, banking details, and much more.
 Now imagine what a hacker can do with all that information.
-It is a nightmare just to think about.
+It is a nightmare to think about it.
 Now come back to reality where we’ve got your back.
-If your phone has been misbehaving worry not, you’ll learn how to tell if your device is infected and how to fix it.
+If your phone has been misbehaving, worry not, you’ll learn how to tell if your device is infected and how to fix it.
 Keep reading.

 Five ways to check for malware on your iPhone